Bruk-Bet Termalica Nieciecza

 Bruk-Bet Termalica Nieciecza Klub Sportowy Spółka Akcyjna, commonly referred to as Bruk-Bet Termalica Nieciecza (/pl/), is a Polish professional football club based in Nieciecza.
-They compete in the Ekstraklasa, the top level of the Polish football league system.
+The team competes in the I liga, the second tier of the Polish football league system, following their 2025–26 Ekstraklasa relegation.

 History

 The team was established in 1922.
 The club was founded after World War II and took over the previously existing team.
 The team's official colours are orange and blue.
 In May 2015, after securing the second place in the I liga, the club reached the Ekstraklasa for the first time in its history.

-With a population of only 750, Termalica Bruk-Bet Nieciecza is the football club from the smallest village in history to qualify to the top level of a European football league (the former record was held by Mjällby AIF).
+With Nieciecza's population at 750, it holds the record for the smallest town or village in the history of Polish football that has had its representative in the highest division of Polish football.

 In 2021, they had finished as the I liga runners-up and won the promotion to the Ekstraklasa, for the second time in their history.